bprafferty/InfixtoPostfix/README.md

 The class will then read in a line via cin and send it to the lua file's 'InfixToPostfix' function in the form of a string.
 Following processing of the data, the lua program does the InfixToPostfix algorithm to rearrange the input.
-Following the operations, all of the information that was calculated in the lua state will be printed at the end of C++ state if it is indeed a string.
+Following the operations, all of the information that was calculated in the lua state will be printed at the end of C++ state.
 Lastly, the lua state will be closed and the program will end.